dipaksarkar/docs/docs/nitrofit28/products/details.md

 You can set the following statuses:

 `Active`: the product details are complete and the product is ready to be sold.

 `Draft`: the product details need to be completed before it can be sold.
-`Archived`: the product details are complete, but the product is no longer for sale.
-Archiving a product hides it from your admin and any customers.
-To archive a product, scroll to the bottom of the product page and click Archive product.

 ##  Organization